ibm-cloud-docs/powervs-watsonx-toolkit/powervs-toolkit.md

 ```

-The Json structure here constitutes the body of the request sent to watsonx.ai service.
-Below is the description: -
+The JSON structure here constitutes the body of the request, sent to the watsonx.ai service.
+Descriptions listed:
-- input: Contains a text prompt formatted in a specific syntax indicating roles and their inputs.
-Can include database schema with sample NLP statement and equivalent SQL
+- input: Contain a text prompt formatted in a specific syntax, indicating roles and their inputs.
+Can include a database schema with sample NLP statement and equivalent SQL
 - Query parameters: This object contains various parameters for the text generation process:
 -   decoding_method: The method used to generate the text.
-In this case, it's set to "greedy".
+In this case, it is set to "greedy".
 -   max_new_tokens: The maximum number of new tokens (words) to generate.
 Here, it is set to 100.
 -   repetition_penalty: A value that discourages the model from repeating the same text.
 Here, it is set to 1.
 - model_id: The ID of the model to use for text generation